Josehower/e-commerce-project/README.md

 <img src="./public/screenshots/home.png" width="40%">.
 <img src="./public/screenshots/cart.png" width="40%">.

-In this repo you have a e-commerce shop with the next features and functionalities:
+In this repo you have a mobile version of a e-commerce shop with the next features and functionalities:

 - A product page where all the items ar listed
 - A shopping cart page and the function to change the items on it.